 Some people have dryness of the eyes or mouth, but there is no auto-immune process underlying this.
 Dryness of this sort can result from age, drug side-effects, radiation, dehydration, anxiety, or for no clear reason.

 Who does Sjögren’s Syndrome affect?

 In general, auto-immune diseases affect more women than men.
 This is particularly true of Connective Tissue Diseases including Primary Sjögren’s Syndrome.
-Sjögren’s affects 9 out of 10 women.
+Of the patients affected by Sjögren’s Syndrome, 90% are women, with a ratio of 9 women: 1 man.
 Furthermore, these are diseases that affect women in the younger years of their lives, with peak incidence between 30 and fifty years.
 Primary Sjögren’s syndrome can, however, affect children, as well as the elderly.
 Primary Sjögren’s Syndrome and Secondary Sjögren’s Syndrome together, affect about one in every 100 people.
 Dry Eye or Dry Mouth, however, is much more frequent, with an incidence of about one in 50 people.

 What causes Sjögren’s Syndrome?